 Afghanistan’s opium business cranks up as the Taliban look the other way

-Afghanistan’s opium business cranks up as the Taliban look the other way6 min read .
-Updated: 21 Nov 2021, 09:11 PM IST

 Drug markets open and farmers plant more poppies with drought and sanctions crippling the economy